Air India Flight 182: Background

 The founders of this Panthan group (sect) in Vancouver vowed to avenge the deaths of Sikhs.
 Talwinder Singh Parmar led the militant wing of AKJ, which became the Babbar Khalsa, to attack the Nirankaris.
 On 24 April 1980 Gurbachan Singh, the Baba (head) of the Nirankaris, was killed.
 A member of the Akhand Kirtani Jatha, Ranjit Singh, surrendered and admitted to the assassination three years later, and was sentenced to serve thirteen years at the Tihar Jail in Delhi.

-On 19 November 1981, Parmar was among the alleged terrorists who escaped from a shootout in which two Punjab Police officers were gunned down outside the house of Amarjit Singh Nihang in Ludhiana district.
+On 19 November 1981, Parmar was among the alleged militants who escaped from a shootout in which two Punjab Police officers were gunned down outside the house of Amarjit Singh Nihang in Ludhiana district.
 This added to the notoriety of Babbar Khalsa and its leader.
 He went to Canada.
 In 1982, India issued a warrant for Parmar's arrest for six charges of murder, stemming from the killing of the police officers.
-India notified Canada that Parmar was a wanted terrorist in 1981 and asked for his extradition in 1982.
+India notified Canada that Parmar was a wanted militant in 1981 and asked for his extradition in 1982.
 Canada denied the request in July 1982.

 After an Interpol alert, Parmar was arrested while attempting to enter West Germany.
 West Germany chose to handle the case locally rather than transfer him over to India.
 Parmar went on a hunger strike to win his religious right to wear a turban and have vegetarian meals in the Düsseldorf jail.
 After India received information that Parmar had made assassination threats against Indira Gandhi, they found that Germany had decided that the evidence was weak.

-In 1983, rebels led by Damdami Taksal Jathedar (leader) Jarnail Singh Bhindranwale had occupied Akal Takht of Golden Temple and amassed weapons in the Sikh temple.
-They passed the Anandpur Sahib Resolution, which demanded more powers to the state from Central government and autonomy by changes in the Indian constitution.
+In 1983, rebels led by Damdami Taksal Jathedar (leader) Jarnail Singh Bhindranwale occupied Akal Takht of Golden Temple and amassed weapons in the Sikh temple.
+They passed the Anandpur Sahib Resolution, which demanded that the state be given more powers from the Central government, and greater autonomy, by changes to the Indian constitution.
 The total number of deaths was 410 in violent incidents and riots while 1,180 people were injured.
-The Central government rejected the secessionist demands and on 3–6 June 1984, Prime Minister of India Indira Gandhi ordered Operation Blue Star, to remove the militants from the Golden Temple.
+The Central government rejected the secessionist demands and on 3–6 June 1984, Prime Minister of India Indira Gandhi ordered Operation Blue Star, to remove the militants from the Golden Temple in which thousands of Sikhs were injured and killed as the Indian Army attacked the Golden Temple complex to remove Bhindrawale and his followers.
 Sikhs protested against the operation worldwide.
 On 31 October 1984, Indira Gandhi was assassinated by two of her Sikh bodyguards.
 In retaliation, the 1984 anti-Sikh riots, guided by certain Indian National Congress members, killed thousands of Sikhs in India.